Bedroom beige

 All were missing except tip 2 (tidy up) and tip 3 (no electronics).

 As the conversation landed on the dog bed, she told me her relationship with her husband was in trouble.
-She felt like she was in the doghouse because she was keeping secrets from her husband.
+She felt like she was in the doghouse because she kept her husband's secrets.

 It was visible in her bedroom.
 Energy always shows the truth.

-Use these tips to evaluate your bedroom, and let me know what actions you plan to take to improve the flow in your bedroom.
+Use these tips to evaluate your bedroom, and let me know what actions you plan to take to improve its flow.

 You may also want to read these articles: